Chua Sian Chin: Political career

 He was the Member of Parliament for MacPherson from 17 February 1968 to 14 August 1991.
 He retired from political service after 23 years in service.
 During his time as Member of Parliament, in 1975, Chua, then Minister for Home Affairs, proposed that the death penalty should be the mandatory sentence for drug trafficking of certain amounts to address the increasing rate of drug-related crimes, and these proposals were approved and passed in law.

+Personal life

+Chua had two sons and one daughter.
+His eldest son was Chua Eng Leong, who served as a branch chairman for the Eunos division for the Workers' Party-held Aljunied GRC from 2012 to August 2024.
+He contested, but unsuccessfully won, the constituency twice in the 2015 and the 2020 general elections under the PAP ticket.

 On 26 February 2014, he died at the age of 80 after suffering from heart failure.
-He was survived by two sons and one daughter.